 - The achievements that you’re particularly proud of.
 Be honest – you may be asked about them at interview!

 - What you hope to gain from university, and your career aspirations

 - Your interests/hobbies.
 It’s recommended that 75 per cent of your statement is academic/course-related, while the other 25 per cent can focus on extra-curricular activities.

 Opening lines to avoid

-To make your personal statement stand out, it's worth avoiding the sentences above and coming up with your own way of expressing yourself.
+To make your personal statement stand out, try to worth avoiding the sentences above and come up with your own way of expressing yourself.